PaperPrototype/Intro-Coding-and-Computers/Week 1 - C + CLI/Notes/english.md

 >
 > If you open your right hand towards your left you make a *greater than* symbol `>`.

-### Booleans
-The stdbool.h file code http://gel.sourceforge.net/examples/stdbool_8h-source.php

-`true`
-An alias for the number 1

-`false`
-An alias for the number 0

 ### syntax sugar

 `+=`